hwejhin/hwejhin/README.md

 Hi, I’m @hwejhin aka Bradley or Sett |
 I am cringe and im aware of that |
-Im autistic and extremely fixated on League of Legends |
+Im autistic and extremely fixated on League of Legends|
-DNI - Pro/com/darkship or profiction, R slur "reclaimers", Wilbur soot fans, Mouthwashing (sorry..), Vivziepop supporters |
 I block freely and often for anything, most of the time its not personal

 MORE ON STRAWPAGE